aertslab/SCope/README.md

 ## Version History

+August 10, 2018
+* Version 1.2.1
+   * Fix bug when trajectory data not well defined in .loom.

 July 6, 2018

 * Version 1.2.0
-   * Changes:
    * Add feature to display trajectory data in the viewer.
 Currently the only way we provide to add trajectory data to .loom files is through [SCopeLoomR](https://github.com/aertslab/SCopeLoomR/).

 July 4, 2018

 * Version 1.1.0
-   * Changes:
    * Add feature to display metrics in the viewer.
 Currently the only way we provide to add metrics to .loom files is through [SCopeLoomR](https://github.com/aertslab/SCopeLoomR/).

 ## Demo